-Time to do a little more creative work.
-Task 4 is to produce an equivalent program to the improved palindrome checker you should have produced in Task 2.
+Time to do some creative work at last.
+Task 4 is to produce an equivalent program to the Parva one (COUNT1.PAV), but written directly in the PVM stack-machine language (COUNT1.PVM).
 In other words, "hand compile" the Parva algorithm directly into the PVM machine language.
 You may find this a bit of a challenge, but it really is not too hard, just a little tedious, perhaps.
-Remember to include comments - especially the one with your name(s).